Dean Thompson (Home and Away): Departure and return

+On 13 October 2024, Jade Brown of Digital Spy confirmed O'Connor would be reprising his role, along with Dillman for a storyline airing in 2025.
+No details were given about the plot, but Brown reported that it would be filmed on-location in the Whitsunday Region during late October.
+Of his return to Home and Away, O'Connor commented "I can't wait for the action, and for fans to see this storyline play out."
+Dean and Ziggy's return aired from 10–19 March 2025.
+The storyline was set and filmed in Queensland, and featured Dean's sister Mackenzie Booth (Emily Weir) visiting the couple with her new partner Levi Fowler (Tristan Gorey).

 Reception

 A TV Week reporter believed that Dean had "remarkably similar traits" to the original River Boy leader Brax.
 While Maddison Hockey said that TV Week staff had been eagerly anticipating Dean's arrival ever since Home and Away released the first teaser trailer featuring him.
 Abi Moustafa from Who magazine said that Dean's introduction into the show was a "new and interesting storyline".
 Michael Darling from Soaplife said that "Justin may have not wiped the smile off Dean's face, but the news he's being played for a fool will."
 His colleague Claire Crick opined that "Dean Thompson hasn't made a lot of friends since arriving in Summer Bay."
 Penelope Baker from Soap World said that "hottie Patrick O'Connor has had us enthralled for months as the scheming Dean Thompson, Summer Bay's new favourite bad boy."
 Fellow Soap World writer John Burfitt said "this man is never afraid of a fight and doesn't care who it's with – as long as he gets his own way."
 They added that Dean and Willow's story took a "wild turn".
 Seth Adamson from TV Soap said that Dean and Colby were the next generation of the River Boys and "that clash is sure to make for some potent drama."
 In the 2018 Digital Spy Reader Awards, O'Connor was nominated for "Best Soap Newcomer"; he came in thirteenth place with 1.8% of the total votes.